 All commercially sexually exploited children are defined as juvenile sex trafficking victims.
-Sex trafficking of a minor and CSEC crimes are silent on the permissibility of a defense based on the willingness of a minor to engage in the commercial sex act, making it possible that a victim may have to prove a lack of consent to pursue justice against the perpetrator.
-Prostitution laws apply to minors under 18, and juvenile sex trafficking victims face criminalization for commercial sex acts committed as a result of their victimization.
+Sex trafficking of a minor and CSEC crimes are silent on the permissibility of a defense based on the willingness of a minor to engage in the commercial sex act.
+State law prohibits the criminalization of minors for prostitution offenses.
 Although available, services are not required to be specialized to the needs of juvenile sex trafficking victims.
 For purposes of child welfare involvement, the definition of abuse includes sexual abuse or exploitation of a child, which includes allowing the child to engage in prostitution or a sexual performance; however, sex trafficking is not expressly included as an act of child abuse.
 Further, the definition of custodian is not broad enough to allow for child welfare intervention in most non-familial CSEC and trafficking cases.
 Victims of sex trafficking, but not CSEC offenses, are eligible for crime victims' compensation, yet eligibility criteria requiring a report to law enforcement within 30 days and a claim filed within two years (unless they are also victims of certain sex offenses) present barriers to their claims.
 In addition, failure to cooperate with law enforcement deems a victim ineligible.
 The "rape shield" law reduces the trauma of cross-examination for testifying victims in sex trafficking cases; however, self-incriminating testimony by minor victims may be compelled in prostitution cases.
 Child sex trafficking victims may vacate a delinquency adjudication and expunge related records regardless of the offenses after a waiting period.
 Restitution is expressly allowed for victims of human trafficking, but the requirement of reporting within 5 days and an obligation to cooperate with law enforcement may present barriers to recovery.
 Civil actions against trafficking offenders and facilitators are expressly provided.
 Depending on the age of the victim and the classification of the offense, the statute of limitations for criminal prosecutions may be 1-6 years or eliminated entirely.
 The statute of limitations on civil actions for damages from trafficking may be filed within 10 years of the offense or upon the victim reaching 18 years of age.

-Criminal Justice Tools for Investigation and Prosecution New Mexico does not have mandated training on human trafficking specifically; however, training on best practices for working with victims of sexual crimes is required.
+Criminal Justice Tools for Investigation and Prosecution

+New Mexico does not have mandated training on human trafficking specifically; however, training on best practices for working with victims of sexual crimes is required.
 State law allows for single party consent for audiotaping, but wiretapping is not available as an investigative tool in sex trafficking cases.
 Neither New Mexico's human trafficking law nor its CSEC offenses prohibit a defense based on the use of a law enforcement decoy posing as a minor to investigate buying or selling sex with a child.
 However, use of a decoy and use of the Internet to investigate the crime of arranging to engage in sexual conduct with a real or fictitious child is authorized under the "child solicitation by electronic communication device" law.
 New Mexico has established a statewide reporting and response system for missing children and requires the reporting of located children.

 The Report Card is based on the Protected Innocence Challenge Legislative Framework, an analysis of state laws performed by Shared Hope International, and sets a national standard of protection against domestic minor sex trafficking.
 To access the Protected Innocence Challenge Legislative Framework Methodology, all state Report Cards, and foundational analysis and recommendations, please visit: www.sharedhope.org/reportcards.